wedaa/LongTail-Log-Analysis/README.md

 44) I need to cleanup the Dictionary section.
 It's still ugly-ish and needs to be cleaned up and described better

-46) Make a chart of the first time a password was seen

-48) Make a chart of the first time a username was seen.

-55) In statistics section I need to get stats on # of usernames, passwords and IP addresses.

 56) I need to somehow show slowscans and bot net attacks

 57) I need to break out attacks by hosts so I can see the attacks